Travel Insurance

 If you filed a claim for a loss in a situation that’s not covered by your travel insurance plan, or is specifically excluded from coverage, then it’ll be denied.
 End of story.
 However, some claims are more nuanced.
 If you hear that your claim was denied, and you believe that the claims processor misunderstood or misinterpreted the situation, then you can ask for the claim to be reopened and reviewed.

 The simplest way to do this is to submit any new information/documentation that you believe proves you had a covered loss.
 Include a note that explains why you’re asking for your claim to be reconsidered.
-If you’re not satisfied with the outcome, you can contact Allianz.
+If you’re not satisfied with the outcome, you can contact the insurance company directly.